TOP 5 TIPS TO INCREASE A PUMPS LIFE31st Jan 2019

 Top 5 Tips to increase a pumps life, whilst reducing your running costs and increasing profit margins.

 Using the correct pump materials of construction are essential if the pump is to have a long life.
 This is especially so when handling corrosive liquids.
-Not only the main pump body material, but also the individual parts such as shaft/bearing/mech seal materials must be correctly specified if the pump is to last a long life.
-More information can be found at https://www.crestpumps.co.uk/chemical-compatibility-resistance-table/ but the team at Crest will always carry out this work for you when recommending a pump.
+Not only the main pump body material.
+But also the individual parts such as shaft/bearing/mech seal materials must be correctly specified if the pump is to last a long life.
+More information can be found here but the team at Crest will always carry out this work for you when recommending a pump.

-Sometimes, scheduled pump maintenance is overlooked and instead left as reactive maintenance, whereby the pump is repaired if/when it fails.
+Sometimes, overlooked scheduled pump maintenance happens and instead left as reactive maintenance.
+Whereby the pump is repaired if/when it fails.
 The risk of this strategy is that an entire process could be shut down whilst the pump is offline being repaired.
 The cost of carrying out a periodic maintenance procedure should be weighed up against the cost of a system shutdown should a pump fail.
 Also bear in mind a planned maintenance cost is likely to be much cheaper than a repair cost.
 Please refer to any pumps installation manual which will include recommended maintenance schedules.

 Pumps are designed to run at the most efficient point by the manufacturer.
 If the pump is run too far away from its efficiency point, this can quickly lead to excess recirculation, heat, radial loss, vibration, high seal temperature and vastly lower efficiency.
 If a pump is to be used for varying duty points, we would recommend our high efficiency AVF pump range.